 Ovely’s gender neutral creations explore a medley of uncommon fabrics, distinctive construction and bold cut outs.
 On her website, you will find a “Code of Ethics”, in which she details her progressive and inclusive vision.
 Ovely has embraced this not merely in writing, but also in the casting for models in seasonal campaigns and in New Zealand Fashion Week shows.
-Starving Artists Fund has existed for less than two years and is forging the path for forward-looking fashion in New Zealand.
+Starving Artists Fund has existed for only five years and is forging the path for forward-looking fashion in New Zealand.
 We had the pleasure of speaking to Ovely about her brand’s history, purpose and vision.

 How did the name Starving Artists Fund come about?